 Scott Brocato

-All Things Considered Anchor and ReporterScott Brocato has been an award-winning radio veteran for over 35 years.
-Hailing from St. Louis, MO, he has worked in such cities as St. Louis, Atlanta, Las Vegas, and Athens GA as an on-air personality, airborne traffic reporter, newscaster, and program director.
-He has lived and worked in Las Cruces since 2016, and you can hear him regularly during "All Things Considered from NPR News" from 4pm-7pm weekdays.
-Off the air, he is also a local actor and musician, and you can catch him rocking the bass with his band Flat Blak weekends in and around Las Cruces and El Paso.
+Operations Manager, KRWG-FMScott Brocato has been an award-winning radio veteran for nearly 40 years.
+He has lived and worked in Las Cruces since 2016.
+You can hear him during "Morning Edition" from 5am-9am weekdays.
+Off the air, he is also a local actor and musician, playing bass with his band Flat Blak around Las Cruces and El Paso.

 -